LLNL/ppo_and_friends/README.md

-I have by no means run any comprehensive studies to figure out what the optimal choices are for hyper-parameters, but the settings located in the environment launchers tend to work well.
+I have by no means run any comprehensive studies to figure out what the optimal choices are for hyper-parameters, but the settings located in the baselines tend to work well.
 In general, using as many processors as you have access to will speed up training, but there is also communication overhead that will become more noticable as you scale up.
 This, combined with the limitations of how often